thirtysevennorth/domesticlight_public/DL_client/Readme.md

 # This file is the client for the Domestic Light Sensor.
-# REV 10 OCT 2024 - NEW OSC Branch
+# REV 21 June 2025
-This update adds new OSC library, ESP 3.0 support, and updated JSON support for new data types.
+This update adds ESP 3.2x support, and resolves a type error in the MAX31343 cpp file.
+It is intended to be built with arduino ide 2.3.5 or later, and the espressif esp32 board file for arduino IDE version 3.2.0 or later.
+To build successfully ensure that you use the board file versions of the wire, fs, spi, and webserver libraries.

 ## SEE READ ME IN REPO DIRECTORY FOR OVERALL PROJECT INFO AND SETUP DETAILS.
 USE OF THIS SKETCH REQUIRES THAT THE BOARD WAS FLASHED FIRST WITH DL_client_INIT.ino to STORE SERVER CREDENTIALS IN PERM STORAGE.